York Railway station splendour

 York Station clock

-York Station looking up
+York Station roof when looking up

 black and white photo of York Station